milasudril/texpainter/quick-start_guide/index.md

 ## Applying some filters

+The image editor in texpainter is bare-bones.
+To enhance the final result, filters can be added in the signal path between the source and destination.
+Filters are applied by adding
-Filters are applied by adding <a href="../glossary.html#node">node</a>s in the path between the source image and the output image.
-This tutorial will demonstrate how to add Gaussian blur to the image.
+<a href="../glossary.html#node">node</a>s in the path between the source image and the output image.
+A commonly used filter in image processing is Gaussian blur.
+As the name suuggests, it makes the input image less sharp.
+It can thus be used to reduce noise or to add glow effects.
 Gaussian blur is achieved by multipying the <a href="../glossary.html#image-spectrum">image spectrum</a> with a mask, where the intensity is shaped like a Gaussian, ie

 $$
 I(x, y) = \exp(-(x^2 + y^2)/r_0^2)